Plants vs. Zombies (video game): Other game modes

 Three additional modes—Mini-Games, Puzzle, and Survival—become available once Adventure mode is completed.
 In Mini-Games mode, the player selects from a collection of twenty mini-games.
 These levels pose the player with unique challenges, each using some gimmick—often variants of a conveyor belt that gives the player certain plants.

 In Puzzle mode, the player selects from two types of levels: "Vasebreaker" and "I, Zombie".
 In "Vasebreaker", the player breaks open a set of vases, each containing a plant or a zombie.
-The level ends when all the vases are smashed and all the zombies are killed.
+The level ends when all the vases are smashed and all the zombies are killed by Plants.
 In "I, Zombie", the player places zombies to get past pre-placed cardboard cut-outs of plants, aiming to eat the brain at the end of each lane.
+If there are no zombies present in the lawn and not all 5 brains were eaten while having less than 50 sun (or for the case of its endless version, starting the next streak with sun count below 50), the player has to restart the puzzle (finite levels) or streak (endless version).

 Survival mode offers a selection of levels in which the player chooses plants to defeat increasingly challenging waves of zombies.

 Development

 Concept

 Plants vs. Zombies was designed by George Fan.
 Imagining a more defense-oriented version of one of his previous titles, Insaniquarium (2001), and having played some Warcraft III tower defense mods, he was inspired to make a tower defense game.
-Fan considered a sequel to Insaniquarium for the Nintendo DS, each screen would represent a separate fish tank—one on top of the other.
+Fan considered a sequel to Insaniquarium for the Nintendo DS where each screen would represent a separate fish tank—one on top of the other.
 Aliens would attack the top fish tank and, if successful, would break into the bottom fish tank.
 Gameplay in the top tank would focus on defense against the aliens, while in the bottom tank it would revolve around resource generation, akin to Insaniquarium.
 But inspired by Warcraft III's towers, he felt that plants would make good defensive structures.
 He wanted to bring new concepts to the genre and believed the fact that enemies in tower defense games would never attack the towers was unintuitive.
 To address this, he began designing the five- and six-lane setups that would later be used in the final game.
 Enemies were at first the aliens from Insaniquarium, but while Fan was sketching concept art, he drew what he considered "the perfect zombie", and the theming was reworked.
 Fan went with using zombies instead of aliens in order to make the game stand out from other video games using plants.